shamilnn/CA-Core/src/pagecontent/profile-observation-results-notes.md

 ## Code
 The Observation.code element describes what was observed.
 Sometimes this is called the observation "name".
-The FHIR standard recommendeds to utilize a LOINC code for that.

-For use in a Canadian context the [pan-Canadian LOINC Observation Code Database (pCLOCD)](https://infocentral.infoway-inforoute.ca/en/standards/canadian/pclocd-loinc) is recommended instead.
+The [pan-Canadian LOINC Observation Code Database (pCLOCD)](https://infocentral.infoway-inforoute.ca/en/standards/canadian/pclocd-loinc) is recommended for use in a Canadian context.
+Code System URI is https://fhir.infoway-inforoute.ca/CodeSystem/pCLOCD

 ## value[x]
 If the result value is a code: